What is Transition Year?

 - To develop students self-confidence and social skills to foster a greater awareness of adult and working life;

-- At the end of the year students should be more capable of working on their own initiative.
+- To allow students to be capable of working on their own initiative.

 The aim of the TY programme is to empower students to take responsibility for their own health and physical well-being.
 The programme gives students confidence to make choices which will help them lead a healthy life and positively~ respond to the challenges they encounter.

-Some of the activities include Archery Workshop, Pitch and Putt, Longford Tennis Club, Team Challenges, Games, Outdoor Pursuits, Personal Challenges.
-They also organise and run an orienteering event for 2nd years in Derrycassin Wood.
+Activities vary from year to year and include Pitch and Putt, Swimming, Astra Turf, Gymnastics, Longford Tennis Club, Yoga, Self defense, rugby, GAA Coaching, Team Challenges, Games, Outdoor Pursuits, Personal Challenges.
+TY’s organise and run an orienteering event for 2nd years in Derrycassin Woods.

 Catering